thvasilo/uncertain-trees-reproducible/README.md

 ```

 These two scripts will pull the original data, transform to csv,
-apply the pre-processing steps, and create the 700k, 2M and 5M splits in arff format.
+apply the pre-processing steps, and create the 700k, 2M and 5M splits in arff format using Weka.

 ## Running the experiments

-To re-run the experiments from the paper we can use the example commands
+After you've prepared the environment and data, to re-run the experiments from the paper we can use the example commands
 in `reproduce-output.sh`.

 **NOTE:** Due to the random nature of the algorithms the exact results will
-be different from those reported in the paper, unfortunately we didn't keep
+be slightly different from those reported in the paper, unfortunately we didn't keep
 track of all the random seeds used in our experiments.
 The overall performance
 of the algorithms should not change significantly however.

 ## Troubleshooting

-Ensure you did `git clone --recursive https://github.com/thvasilo/uncertain-trees-reproducible.git`
+Ensure you did `git clone --recursive https://github.com/thvasilo/uncertain-trees-reproducible.git`.
 Please file an issue if you run into any problems.